 one letter of recommendation.

-Recipients of the award will be announced June 19, 2020, following the annual meeting of the Historical Commission.
-Disbursements will be made June 26, 2020.
+Recipients of the award will be announced in June 2022, following the annual meeting of the Historical Commission.
+Disbursements will also be made in June 2022.
 The Commission may choose not to award the grant, if none of the applications is deemed acceptable.